On Guard for Peace: Finding a librettist

 Ehrenburg agreed to work on the oratorio and had promised to have the libretto ready for Prokofiev by the beginning of March 1950.
 However, on March 4, Prokofiev wrote a letter to his wife complaining that he still had not received the libretto.

 Prokofiev kept working intermittently during his convalescence, preparing what ultimately became On Guard for Peace while simultaneously revising and editing the piano score for his ballet The Tale of the Stone Flower.
-Additionally, on March 29, Prokofiev received a letter from his wife informing him that Grigori Aleksandrov wanted him to compose the score for his forthcoming film, Kompozitor Glinka, and was prepared to accommodate the composer's wishes, including paying him at the "highest rate."
+Additionally, on March 29, Prokofiev received a letter from his wife informing him that Grigori Aleksandrov wanted him to compose the score for his forthcoming film, Kompozitor Glinka, and was prepared to accommodate the composer's wishes, including paying him at the "highest rate".
 Prokofiev seriously considered the offer, at one point expressing the hope that the film score could provide the basis for a future opera.
-The film's depictions of Mikhail Glinka's professional failures, led Prokofiev to reflect on the neglect of his own operas; he ultimately declined Aleksandrov's offer.
+The film's depictions of Mikhail Glinka's professional failures led Prokofiev to reflect on the neglect of his own operas; he ultimately declined Aleksandrov's offer.

 On May 11, Prokofiev met with Fadeyev and Nikolai Tikhonov to discuss Ehrenburg's libretto.
 The composer also invited his father-in-law Abram Mendelson, whom he regularly consulted on political matters, to the meeting.
-Ehrenburg's libretto—which consisted of twelve sections and set the oratorio in a hypothetical Soviet Union devastated by preemptive nuclear strikes launched by the United States with the assistance of NATO—shared similar themes with his recent novel, The Ninth Wave:
+Ehrenburg's libretto—which consisted of twelve sections and set the oratorio in a hypothetical Soviet Union devastated by preemptive nuclear strikes launched by the United States with the assistance of NATO—shared similar themes with his recent novel, The Ninth Wave.
+The libretto described Western financiers celebrating the North Atlantic Treaty and "traders of death" goading for nuclear warfare, but these are ultimately thwarted by a global coalition of nations led by the Soviet Union.
+"Peace will defeat war", it concluded.